TEO Chee Hean

 In December 1992, he left the SAF to seek elected public office and was elected as a Member of Parliament in a by-election in the Marine Parade Group Representation Constituency (GRC).
 He was re-elected to Parliament five times in the Pasir Ris-Punggol GRC.

-He has served as the Minister for Home Affairs, Minister for Defence, Minister for Education, and Minister for the Environment.
+He has served as the Minister in charge of the Civil Service, Minister for Home Affairs, Minister for Defence, Minister for Education, and Minister for the Environment.
 He has also served as Minister of State in the Ministries of Finance, Communications and Defence.

-He is married to Ms Chew Poh Yim.
+He is married to Chew Poh Yim.
 They have a son and a daughter.